-- (a) main outdoor spaces are associated with a living area within the dwelling, are reasonably private and of a useable size and are orientated to the sun. - (b) usable, well-orientated balconies are provided to above ground units and where quality at-grade private open space is not reasonably achievable. - (c) good quality shared private open space is provided as a complement to smaller private open spaces or balconies allocated to individual units. - (d) boundary treatments such as walls or planting between units balance openness and closure, and are varied to both privacy and views out, and avoid monotony and complete fragmentation of the open space within the development. - (e) planting is integrated to provide an attractive setting for and outlook from the dwelling, and provide for privacy, summer shade and winter sun. - (f) carports and garages are visually compatible with and of a similar standard to the development as a whole. - (g) large, highly visible retaining walls are avoided or screened with appropriate planting. - (h) front yard boundary treatments are sufficiently low to provide for visual connection between the dwelling and the street and allow safe vehicle access across the footpath.
+- (a) main outdoor spaces are associated with a living area within the dwelling, are reasonably private and of a useable size and are orientated to the sun. - (b) usable, well-orientated balconies are provided to above ground units and where quality at-grade private open space is not reasonably achievable. - (c) good quality shared private open space is provided as a complement to smaller private open spaces or balconies allocated to individual units. - (d) boundary treatments such as walls or planting between units balance openness and closure, and are varied to both privacy and views out, and avoid monotony and complete fragmentation of the open space within the development. - (e) planting is integrated to provide an attractive setting for and outlook from the dwelling, and provide for privacy, summer shade and winter sun. - (f) carports and garages are visually compatible with and of a similar standard to the development as a whole.

-- (i) suitably screened and located provision is made for rubbish storage and collection. - (j) suitable, reasonably private and sunny space is provided for open air laundry drying. - 5 Infrastructure and Servicina
+- (g) large, highly visible retaining walls are avoided or screened with appropriate planting. - (h) front yard boundary treatments are sufficiently low to provide for visual connection between the dwelling and the street and allow safe vehicle access across the footpath. - (i) suitably screened and located provision is made for rubbish storage and collection. - (j) suitable, reasonably private and sunny space is provided for open air laundry drying. - 5 Infrastructure and Servicina

-- (a) site and building design mitigates any increase in peak stormwater run-off and peak stormwater flow due to the reduction in permeable surfaces. - (b) the development is consistent with relevant engineering requirements. - (c) buildings, structures and landscaping are avoided in the 5 metre no-build setback identified on the Aokautere Structure Plan (Map 7A.4).
+- (a) site and building design mitigates any increase in peak stormwater run-off and peak stormwater flow due to the reduction in permeable surfaces. - (b) the development is consistent with relevant engineering requirements. - where residential lot boundaries adjoin a gully edge identified on the Aokautere Structure Plan (Map 7A.3) the stormwater management design provides for a perimeter stormwater swale and associated utility corridor35, in accordance with Policy 4.10 and 4.11 of Section 7A. and any buildings, structures and landscaping are avoided within the 5 metre swale corridor identified on the Aokautere Structure Plan (Map 7A.3).

-(b)(d) adverse effects on the gully network in Aokautere are avoided.
+(b)(d) adverse effects on the gully network in the Aokautere Structure pPlan area36 are avoided.

-6 Natural Hazards
+6 Natural Hazards in the Aokautere Greenfield Residential Area37

-How the development manages potential adverse effects associated with the geotechnical constraints and natural hazards within the Aokautere Residential Area through implementation of any geotechnical and engineering recommendations, including the level of geotechnical investigation carried out and the level of analysis and specific design requirements arising from the investigation.
-Particular reference shall be given to:
+How the development manages potential adverse effects associated with the geotechnical constraints and natural hazards within the Aokautere Greenfield Residential Area through implementation of any geotechnical and engineering recommendations, including the level of geotechnical investigation carried out and the level of analysis and specific design requirements arising from the investigation with particular reference to:

-- cut slope behaviour and slope stability analysis to develop appropriate set back distances from the crest of slopes for building platforms; - whether building platforms should be restricted in certain areas; - whether specific foundation designs are required in certain locations; and/or - the management of earthworks and recontouring of land.
+- cut slope behaviour and slope stability analysis to develop appropriate set back distances from the crest of slopes for building platforms; - whether building platforms should be restricted in certain areas; - whether specific foundation designs are required in certain locations; and/or the management of earthworks and recontouring of land.